desireemoon/endgangered-species/README.md

 ## Project Description

-Web app where users can search for endangered species and learn about them.
-Post MVP will have ways to help out your the endangered species of your choice or fight a common threat.
+Web app where users can learn about endangered animals.
+Post MVP will have ways to search and help out  the endangered species of your choice or fight a common threat.

 ## Wireframes